Philip Sheridan: Honors

 Sheridan Square in the West Village of New York City is named for the general and his statue is displayed nearby in Christopher Street Park.
 Sheridan Circle, Sheridan Street, and the neighborhood of Sheridan-Kalorama in Washington, D.C., are also named after him.
 Sheridan Avenue in the Bronx is one block east of Sherman Avenue.
-Sheridan Boulevard is a major north-south thoroughfare in Denver, Colorado.
+Sheridan Boulevard is a major north–south thoroughfare on the west side of Denver, Colorado.
+Its southern terminus forms the western edge of Fort Logan, originally named Fort Sheridan for a year after he selected the site.

 The only equestrian Civil War statue in Ohio honors Sheridan.
 It is in the center traffic circle on US Route 22 in Somerset, Ohio, not far from the house where Sheridan grew up.

-Sheridan High School is located 8 km (5 miles) north of General Sheridan's home town of Somerset.
+Sheridan High School is located 5 miles (8 km) north of General Sheridan's home town of Somerset.
 The athletic team is nicknamed "The Generals".

-Sheridan Glacier, located 25 km (15 miles) outside of Cordova, Alaska was named in his honor.
+Sheridan Glacier, located 15 miles (25 km) outside of Cordova, Alaska was named in his honor.

 In Albany, New York, there is an equestrian statue of Sheridan in front of the New York State Capitol, near Sheridan Avenue.

+In January 1899, the U.S. Army Transport Sheridan was named for him.
 In World War II, the United States liberty ship, SS Philip H. Sheridan, was named in his honor.

 Sheridan Road in Lawton, Oklahoma, leads to Fort Sill, where Sheridan supposedly uttered the words "The only good Indians I ever saw were dead."

 Sheridan Drive in Arlington National Cemetery partially encircles the area that contains the general's gravesite.
 The Sheridan Gate, constructed in 1879 and dismantled and placed in storage in 1971, was once the Cemetery's main entrance.

 A statue of Sheridan by Allen George Newman is sited in Scranton, Pennsylvania.